AYSH20/Canvas-API-Clicks/README.md

 ## Funding

-This workshop is supported by the National Science Foundation grant, Investigating Virtual Learning Environments (DUE# 1535300).
+This work is supported by the National Science Foundation grant, Investigating Virtual Learning Environments (DUE# 1535300).